kv13arm/exploring-bias-in-GANs/README.md

 *Note that not all biases are as obvious as the ones presented below.*

-When controlling the amount of 'female-ness'[1](#fn-1){:.fnref #fnref-1}, the figure below shows how much the other features change, as detected in those images by the classifier.
+When controlling the amount of 'female-ness'[^bignote], the figure below shows how much the other features change, as detected in those images by the classifier.

 ![Feature correlation graph](https://raw.githubusercontent.com/k13var/exploring-bias-in-GANs/main/img/female-ness_bias.png)